hcd660/deme-early-bird-nft/docs/DEMETokenERC721.md

-*The token ID of the next token to mint.*
+*The token ID of the next token to mint, start with 1.*

 #### Returns